-Co-founder and CFO Chris Mathew brings financial experience being a Math/CPA student at the University of Waterloo.
+Chris brings financial experience being a Math/CPA student at the University of Waterloo.
 Math/CPA combines co-op work experience with a background in mathematics, statistics, and computer science, complemented by an equally focused study in accounting, economics, and business-related topics.
 Chris was also a core member of the high school electric car project alongside Kyle, exhibiting a deep passion for technology and innovation.
 He has worked as an assistant investment analyst at Scotiabank, developing investment strategy tools using MATLAB and various other programming languages.
-Chris is currently interning at KPMG in Toronto in a joint audit (Financial Institutions) and tax (Global Mobility Services) position.
+Chris has also worked at KPMG in Toronto in a joint audit (Financial Institutions) and tax (Global Mobility Services) position.

 As a core member of Intelline's Mechanical Team, Jason draws on his experience from positions at Toronto Hydro, Canadian Solar, and the Department of National Defense to do his part in shaping the the future of technology.
 An intuitive and voracious learner, he has accumulated a diverse knowledge base to help him make new and relevant insights.
 Jason has historically subsumed a variety of other roles on top of his mechanically related duties as needed, having a history of automating work to optimize the productivity of both himself and others.